MCP Test Servers

 - Tool:

-- Returns: Current time in ISO format
+get-time - Returns: Current time in ISO format

 - No parameters required